• Products

-Once you have access, you can begin planning with Advanced Roadmaps straight away.
+Once you have access, you can begin planning straight away.
 Nothing is stopping you.
-But while Advanced Roadmaps doesn’t require any customization, administrators have the power to configure it to align with Jira Software and how their teams work.
+But while your plan doesn’t require any customization, administrators have the power to configure it to align with Jira and how their teams work.

-The processes described in this section are only possible with the Jira Software Administrator permissions.
+The processes described in this section are only possible with Jira administrator permissions.

-Advanced Roadmaps actions in Jira Software audit logs
+Actions from your plan in Jira audit logs

-Administrators can track some actions in Advanced Roadmaps in the Jira Software audit logs.
+Administrators can track some actions from plans in the Jira audit logs.
 The following actions are included in your audit reports:

 • when a plan created or deleted